siyuan-note/user-guide-en_US/Content Block/2 Link Content Block.md

 ### Content block embedding
 {: id="20200924101312-385dey5"}

 Entering `{{` at the beginning of a new line will trigger the content block embedded search.
 Just like the content block quote, you can complete the embedding by selecting the required content block in the search results.
-For more details, please refer to ((20201117112518-dott91x "Content block query embed")) .
+For more details, please refer to ((20201117112518-dott91x "Content block embed")).
 After the embedding operation is completed, the embedded content block will be displayed directly below. #Content block/Embed#
-{: id="20210104091542-a81lx0q" updated="20210501172328"}
+{: id="20210104091542-a81lx0q" updated="20210501173030"}

 #Note#: the content block embedding itself is also a kind of content block, which means that we cannot use the content block embedding in the middle of a sentence, and can only embed at the beginning of a new line.
 {: id="20210104091542-23pgmmz" updated="20210423103419"}